sp-hash/TeamBlackMiner/README.md

 | EthashB3+MeowPow |                       | Nvidia, AMD | 0.5%          |
 | Ethash+EthashB3  |                       | Nvidia, AMD | 0.5%          |
 | Etchash+EthashB3 |                       | Nvidia, AMD | 0.5%          |

-Some pools support zil mining together with ETC or ETH mining so you mine 3 coins.

 ## For developers